sdthomas91/home2home/README.md

 1. I want to add a new property listing to the platform to make it available for booking.
 2. I want to edit and update my property listings to keep the information accurate and up to date.
 3. I want to upload images for my property listings to attract potential guests.
-4. I want to manage the availability of my properties to accurately reflect when they can be booked.
-5. I want to delete a property listing if it is no longer available for booking.
+4. I want to delete a property listing if it is no longer available for booking.

 ### Booking and Checkout
 #### Guest